Dog found alive after three days in Sudbury storm drain

 Despite searching and calling the dog every day, there was no sight or sound of the much-loved pet.

-Michael Cromwell said he and his family were "really relieved to have her back" after she was found up to her chest in water on Tuesday 3 May.
+Michael Cromwell rescued the family pet after she was found up to her chest in water on Tuesday, 3 May.
+The family was "really relieved", he said.

-On that day, Mr Cromwell decided to have "one last look" for the pet and discovered her sat at the bottom of the storm drain.

-"My father-in-law had taken his dog out for its early walk and she ran off, probably chasing something," Mr Cromwell said.
+"My father-in-law had taken his dog [Ebb] out for its early walk and she ran off, probably chasing something," Mr Cromwell said.

 "We weren't too worried at first as she knows the area really well, and it's always been very safe."